Scalable Multi-agent Reinforcement Learning Algorithm for Wireless Networks: A Coordinated Multipoint Wireless Networks Model

-With the aforementioned properties, the considered optimization problem can be decomposed into identical sub-problems from the view of individual access-points, which optimises the local quality-of-service function by interacting with opponents and the environment.
-The complexity for each distributive policy in each access-point is largely reduced.
-And the decisions can be generated directly without the latency of communicating with centralized processors.
-It should be highlighted that most wireless communication scenarios have the aforementioned properties.
-Described as mean-field theory, the idea of problem decomposition have been shown useful in several wireless communication scenarios \cite{Shiri2020Communication}.
-However, the performance of direct multi-agent reinforcement learning is very limited due to the lack of consistency between cooperated access-points, which is discussed later.
+With the aforementioned properties, our considered optimization problem can be decomposed into identical sub-problems from the view of individual APs, which optimises their local QoS function by interacting with their opponents and the environment.
+This matches the idea of value decomposition network \cite{Rashid2018QMIX}.
+By doing so, the complexity for each distributive policy in each AP is largely reduced, and the decisions can be generated directly without communicating with centralized processors.
 This forms the basic idea to deal with the high dimensional large-scale communication environment.